 We ask anyone wanting to participate in this campaign to complete the form below and submit a photo of the individual or group.
 The coalition will use the Tennessee Commission on Aging and Disability Facebook page to start a "Falls Free Fridays" post using submissions.
 The more submissions we receive the more days of the week we can highlight fall prevention across Tennessee.
 Please submit the form below and photos to Sidney Schuttrow at Sidney.Schuttrow@tn.gov.

 - Evidence-based programs

 TCAD administers Older Americans Act funding for evidence-based health promotion and disease prevention activities.
 Many of these are exercise classes aimed at preventing falls.
-Stay Active and Independent for Life (SAIL) is one such evidence-based fall prevention program.

 - National Fall Prevention Awareness Day